Students can find a good job in less than a year of training.

-- At the state-level, CalJOBS lists “Ironworkers” first on their list of the “Top 100 Fastest Growing Occupations in California, 2014-2024.”
-This occupation is predicted to enjoy an employment growth greater than any other occupation between 2014 and 2024.
+At the state-level, CalJOBS lists "Ironworkers" first on their list of the "Top 100 Fastest Growing Occupations in California, 2014-2024."
+This occupation is predicted to enjoy an employment increase in growth through 2024.

 Using tools, machines and their hands, fabricators make and assemble parts that go into finished products.
 Using a range of skills, knowledge, schematics, and tools, fabricators make a variety of goods, such as electronic devices, automobiles, appliances, aircraft, computers, and toys.
 Most fabricators work in a team setting, and many have quality control responsibilities.